Sorry, you need to enable JavaScript to visit this website.

 Trialing next generation coffee varieties

-Fabrizio Arigoni, Head of Plant Science at Nestlé, is proud of what his skilled team has achieved to date, including the development of the new low carbon coffee varieties.
+Damien Drouet, Head of the Plant Science Department at Nestlé R&D, is proud of what his skilled team has achieved to date, including the development of the new low carbon coffee varieties.
 Nonetheless, he is keen to emphasize that this is only the start, in terms of the new varieties that Nestlé is developing, using only traditional, non-GMO methods.

-"Reducing the carbon footprint of green coffee is vital – for the sake of our planet and to help Nestlé achieve net zero emissions by 2050 – so developing new higher yielding varieties with an even lower carbon footprint, plus disease- and drought-resistance, remains our top priority," Fabrizio says.
+"Reducing the carbon footprint of green coffee is vital – for the sake of our planet and to help Nestlé achieve net zero emissions by 2050 – so developing new higher yielding varieties with an even lower carbon footprint, plus disease- and drought-resistance, remains a top priority," Damien says.

 "That said, millions of improved coffee plantlets have already been distributed to farmers globally through our Nescafé Plan.
 These new varieties have enabled them to significantly increase their yields, and improve their incomes, sustainably."